Seansteezy/STEEZY.AI/README.md

 🛠️ Contributing

-We welcome contributions to Steezy AI!
+We welcome contributions to Steezy.AI!
 If you have an idea for a new feature or fix, feel free to submit a pull request.

 1. Fork the repository